MahavirK1997/Aurus_Assignment/README.md

 🟦 SwimBot

-• SwimBotSwimBot is a Domain-specific chatbot for processing and querying Swimlane diagrams from a development portal.
+• SwimBot is a Domain-specific chatbot for processing and querying Swimlane diagrams from a development portal.

 • SwimBot converts swimlane diagrams into structured JSON and answers client questions about workflows using AI models.